 We have largely mitigated our near-term direct commodity risk through our hedging program.
-We have hedged over 90% and 40% of our direct forecasted commodity cash flow exposure for 2016 and 2017, respectively.
+We have hedged over 90% and approximately 60% of our direct forecasted commodity cash flow exposure for 2016 and 2017, respectively.
 Despite our hedging program, we still bear indirect commodity price exposure as lower drilling activity impacts the volumes on our systems as well as direct commodity price exposure for unhedged commodity positions.
 We expect this indirect impact on our volumes to fluctuate depending on future price movements.
 In addition, we have partially mitigated the impact on our results from lower volumes through cost reductions to our business, including workforce reductions.

 We have sought to expand our natural gas gathering and processing services by: (1) capturing opportunities within our footprint, (2) expanding outside of our existing footprint through strategic acquisitions, (3) providing an array of services for both natural gas and NGLs in combination with core asset optimization, and (4) capitalizing on new market opportunities by diversifying geographically and by commodity composition.
-However, in light of the low commodity price environment and the ongoing challenges it presents to our business, we have begun working with EEP to explore and evaluate a broad range of strategic alternatives in addition to, or as alternatives to, our long-term expansion strategies to address the challenges.
+However, in light of the low commodity price environment and the ongoing challenges it presents to our business, we are working with EEP to explore and evaluate a broad range of strategic alternatives in addition to, or as alternatives to, our long-term expansion strategies to address these challenges.
 EEP has also indicated that it is reviewing strategic alternatives with respect to its investment in us and Midcoast Operating.
 The additional various strategic alternatives may include, but are not necessarily limited to: asset sales; mergers, joint ventures, reorganizations or recapitalizations; and further reductions in operating and capital expenditures.
+The evaluation process is ongoing, and no decision on any particular strategic alternative has been reached.
+We expect to complete the evaluation by the end of this year.